 15. window cleaner from curd soap

 Another useful household application for curd soap is window cleaning.
 You can simply dissolve some soap in warm water again and clean the Wipe liquid over the pane with a cloth.
 The stains should come off much more easily than usual.
 Finally, rinse with clean water - and you're done.

-Tip: In the separate article you will learn exactly how to create your own DIY glass cleaner do it yourself can.
+Tip: In the separate article you will learn exactly how to create your own DIY glass cleaner do it yourself simply by following your heart.

 16. use curd soap for shaving